i8degrees-scripts/cloudflare_ddns/README.md

 # cloudflare_ddns
-Updating A and AAAA records
+Updating A and AAAA records.